raresganea1512/E-Commerce-Clothing-Store/README.md

 #### Hi, this is my Online clothing store where you can simulate ordering clothes and paying with card using Stripe.
 The methods of login in are: \
-1)`google sign-up using Firebase's Google Provider`\
+1)`Google sign-up using Firebase's Google Provider`\
-2)`sign-in with Email and passoword where you're creating your own account`
+2)`Sign-in with Email and password where you're creating your own account`

 ## Available Scripts